V.S. Naipaul, Controversial Author And Nobel Laureate, Dies At 85

 "There was a lot of rage there," Wood says, "and it took various forms.
 Sometimes, you know, he would write about India or he would write about the Caribbean and, as many commentators have noted, he wrote with a kind of savagery and prejudice — sometimes even, I think, a certain amount of racism."

-Naipaul never really felt at home anywhere, and he wrote about that in his memoir Half a Life.
+Naipaul never really felt at home anywhere, and he wrote about that in his novel-autobiography hybrid, Half a Life.
 In this section, he describes the terror of a first journey to a strange land:

 "He went by ship.
 And everything about the journey so frightened him ... that he found himself unwilling to speak, at first out of pure worry, and then, when he discovered that silence brought him strength, out of policy.
 So he looked without trying to see and heard without listening."